codicoop/boilerplate_django/README.md

 There is a template that renders the "field group" at `templates/fields/field_default.html`

-If you need a different template for a field, you should create a new one based on `field_default.html` and set up the field according to the linked documentation.
+We should try to have all the fields work fine with the same base field template, but if you need a different template for a field, you should create a new one based on `field_default.html` and set up the field according to the linked documentation.
+In that case, consider if it's worth it to first modify the `field_default.html` to include `block` tags, and then make you custom template extent `field_default.html` and override only the blocks.

 That template covers the elements "around" que actual control.
 The control itself, meaning, the `<select>` tag for instance, is what Django calls Widget.

-To change the control, you'll need to override its template, but in many cases it might not be necessary, given that our design is basically a bunch of classes and those classes can be provided as parameters to the widget.
+If you need to customize the control, in our tailwind/flowbite approach usually you'll only need to modify the classes.

+For that, you need to create a class extending `BaseFlowBiteBoundField` and specify the attributes, following the example the `FlowBiteBoundCharField` class.

+Anything that can be customized by modifying the widget's `attrs` should be done in this class.

-If you need to override a template for another widget, you should copy the original Django template into `templates/widgets` and modify it.
+But if you need to modify the HTML structure of the control you'll need to override its template by copying the original Django template into `templates/widgets` and modify it.
 The path to find the original templates should be something similar to:

     /.venv/lib/python3.11/site-packages/django/forms/templates/django/forms/widgets

+Moreover, if you're rendering the full form with `{{ form.as_div }}` or `{{ form }}` (which default to `as_div`) and you need to customize the form's HTML structure that wraps the fields, there are two things to consider:

+- You can change the classes of the div that wraps each field without having to edit the template.
+There might be multiple ways to do it.
+Read `BaseFlowBiteBoundField.css_classes` comment.
+- You can edit the template by modifying the the `templates/django/forms/div.html` file.
+At the moment of writing this, this template is exactly the same as the original one, just put there to make it easier to find it in the future.
+If you find a way to change the path of this template programatically, please move it to a path that fits our structure better.

 ## Custom user account views and templates